bm4cs/bencode.io/content/posts/2025-02-16-stubborn-attachments.md

   - books
 ---

 _Stubborn Attachments_ is a book by _Tyler Cowen_ that paints a picture of an altruistic and bright future for the human race.
-Cohen argues and highlights the importance of sustained economic growth, moral philosophy and consequentialism, radical uncertainty, rules-based ethics, that future generations matter deeply, and how we as a race must be stubbornly attached to core principles as the necessary pre-conditions for sustainable prosperity.
+Cohen argues and highlights the importance of sustained economic growth, moral philosophy and consequentialism, radical uncertainty, rules-based ethics, that future generations matter deeply, and how we as a race must be stubbornly attached to certain core principles as the necessary pre-conditions for sustainable prosperity.

 - [Overview](#overview)
 - [Supporting Arguments](#supporting-arguments)